Bon Voyage, Part I

 The second one was the horned Landstrider, slim tail flicking from one side to the other casually.
 “Ugh,” She threw her head back, as if this was more of an inconvenience to her than a threat to her life.
 “I’m too hungover for this.”

 With no warning, she raised her leg and stomped hard on Sorrel’s foot, making him yell out in pain and instinctively loosen his grip on her.
 Freeing herself, she dropped into a crouch and used the momentum to swing a round-about kick into his boots.
 He fell flat on his face, and she rose again to meet our eye level with a blinding grin.
 One of her teeth was etched in gold.

 “What are you doing?”
 Knautt called, bringing us back to our senses.
 “Get them!”

 And just like that, all hell broke loose.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ink hash.Write a Review